jeremdesno/ticket-master-project/README.md

 ## Data Integration

-Command to update the postgres database with the events from tomorrow .
+Command to update the postgres database with the events from tomorrow.
+The events images are sent to imgBB and we only store the url associated in the events table.
 The time period can be changed in the integration service.
 ```
 cd backend/